HeatherHillers/qfield_vegetation_monitoring/README.md

 # qfield_vegetation_monitoring
 A demonstration of a qfield project plugin for the purpose of sampling vegetaton in plots.
 The purpose of this code is to show how to write a qfield project plugin.

+Note: This plugin is being developed for use on an iPad.
+At about demo3 the view on an iPhone does get cramped.

 ## Code Demonstrations

 Each Demo* project in this repository is an increasingly complex version of the vegetation_monitoring project plugin.

 1. demo1_hello: This is the simplest version.
 It contains a hello world rectangle that is opened and closed by a plugin button.
 Start here to get the basic skeleton for your plugin.

 2. demo2_searchbar: This adds a searchbar to the project which has a menu populated with the plot_ids of all objects in the plots layer.
 Selection of a plot changes the text of the title widget.
 The menu is editable and has autocomplete.

+3. demo3_tabwidget:  This adds a very slick swiping tab widget.
+The Tab widget uses a Repeater as a for loop to replicate the strata tabs which are going to have the same functionality, as well as for the tab buttons.
+The plugin communicates the current searchBar selection to the tabWidget, using it to populate the pages with information (just the plot id).
+No new api stuff here, just ui magic.

 ## Running the demonstration